-Currently, over 90% of Reeftronics members use Apex controllers, and membership for pre-Apex Neptune, Digital Aquatics, and ReefAngel controllers continues to decrease both in proportion to the number of Apex users and in absolute quantity.
-In light of the heavy predominance of Apex users here on Reeftronics and with APEX Fusion Heartbeat now being available, the single-most important function of Reeftronics has become redundant for more than 90% of members.
-Also, membership overall has been declining; today, it is barely half what it was a few years ago.
-Consequently, I have made the difficult decision to discontinue all membership aspects of Reeftronics.
-As the first step of that process, Reeftronics stopped accepting new or returning members.
+As of January 2017, over 90% of Reeftronics members used Apex controllers, and membership for DA and RA controllers continued to decrease both in proportion to the number of Apex users and in absolute quantity.
+In light of the heavy predominance of Apex users here on Reeftronics and with APEX Fusion Heartbeat being available, the single-most important function of Reeftronics had become redundant for 90% of members.
+Also, membership overall had been declining; it was barely half what it was a few years ago.
+Consequently, I made the difficult decision to discontinue all membership aspects of Reeftronics.
+In late 2016, Reeftronics stopped accepting new or returning members.
 On March 4th, this site underwent a major transformation.
 Most of Reeftronics was retired, and what remained was moved to a smaller server.
 The extremely popular APEX Dosing Program Generator was definitely retained.

 On February 26th, I sent out emails out to all then-active members about this, but some were returned as undeliverable – in most cases, it was because the address I had for you was no longer valid.